 - A jhāna is a deeper state of samādhi.
-It is called vikkhambhana samatha state reached via vikkhambhana pahāna. - When the five hindrances are permanently reduced to a lower level, one gets to the Sotapanna stage.
+It is called vikkhambhana samatha state reached via vikkhambhana pahāna. - When the five hindrances are permanently removed, one gets to the Sotapanna stage.
 That is uccheda pahāna.
-While the last three of the nivarana are removed, abhijjha and vyāpāda would be reduced permanently to kama raga and patigha.

 However, one can do vipassanā or "gain insight" during samatha.
 That is enough to get one to magga phala.